rawanfouzan/DSproject/README.md

 - Rawan Alfouzan
 - Aljazi Aleqab

-## Files Included:
+## Project Files:
+This project consists of several source files, as well as documentation.
+Below is a list of the main files included:

+### Source Code Files:
-1. hospital_reservation_system.cpp: Main C++ code for the system.
-This file contains all the classes and functions for managing patient and reservation data.
+- HospitalReservationSystem.cpp: The core C++ implementation of the reservation system.
+It includes the main logic for handling patient registration, reservations, and cancellations.
+- HospitalReservationSystem.h: The header file containing the class declarations and function prototypes for the reservation system.
+- Patient.h: Header file that defines the Patient class, including details like name, age, gender, and ID.
+- Reservation.h: Header file that defines the Reservation class, which manages the reservation details such as time, department, and status.
+- main.cpp: The main entry point of the program where the system functions are initialized and executed.

+### Documentation Files:
-2. Hospital_Reservation_System.pdf: Project report, including the design, data structure selection, and main functions of the system.
+- DSproject.pdf: The project report that provides detailed information about the design of the system, the data structure selection, and the main functions implemented.
+It also explains the reasoning behind choosing the linked list and describes the structure and implementation of the code.
-3. CS214_Project_Presentation.pptx: PowerPoint presentation for the project, summarizing the system's features and design choices.
+- CS214Project.pdf: This document contains the guidelines provided for the CS214 Data Structures course, outlining the requirements and expectations for the project.

 ## Features:
 - Patient Registration: Registers a new patient by storing personal information such as name, gender, and age.